abrar2030/Flowlet/docs/06_Developer_Guides/Frontend_Usage.md

-# Flowlet Web Frontend Usage Guide
+# Flowlet Web web-frontend Usage Guide

-This guide provides instructions on how to use and navigate the Flowlet web frontend application.
-The web frontend provides a user-friendly interface to interact with the Flowlet embedded finance platform.
+This guide provides instructions on how to use and navigate the Flowlet web web-frontend application.
+The web web-frontend provides a user-friendly interface to interact with the Flowlet embedded finance platform.

 ## Accessing the Application

-Once the Flowlet web frontend is deployed, you can access it via your web browser.
+Once the Flowlet web web-frontend is deployed, you can access it via your web browser.
 The URL will depend on your deployment configuration (e.g., `http://localhost:3000` for local development, or a public domain for production).

 ## Login and Registration